 Now you have to know how to check if your frog is too fat it skinny.

 So the question is, is your pet frog too fat or normal?
 It’s left for you to figure out.

 How Long Can An African Dwarf Frog Live With Dropsy?

 Dropsy is a disease that normally affects frogs of all type.
 It gets them to be very plumpy and sluggish.
 The question is, how long can such a frog be able to stay alive.

 How long can African dwarf frog live with dropsy?
 Despite getting this sickness, African frogs could live up to 4-8 years.

 When I said they could still live for years despite being infected with this disease, it all depends on how you take care of them.

-Although there are many remedies out there on how to treat a Dropsy infected frog, but I would advise you to contact a veterinarian doctor.
+Although there are many remedies out there on how to treat a Dropsy-infected frog, I would advise you to contact a veterinarian doctor.

-They’re experts in animal’s health, so they will know exactly what to do, instead of you trying it in your own which could be very dangerous for your pets.
+They’re experts in animal health, so they will know exactly what to do, instead of you trying it on your own which could be very dangerous for your pets.

-Although frogs can last longer if they’re taken care of, but leaving them like that without any medicine.
+Although frogs can last longer if they’re taken care of but leaving them like that without any medicine is.